SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

 >
 > 1. Seems like SQLite does not store the type of a page in the page itself, why?
 >
->    For B-tree (b-tree/b+tree) pages, the type is stored in the B-tree header.
+>    For tree (b-tree/b+tree) pages, the type is stored in the tree header:
 >
 >    > The one-byte flag at offset 0 indicating the b-tree page type.
 >    >